grafana/grafana-operator/docs/blog/v4-v5-migration.md

 cat $filename | tr -s '\n' '\n' > tmp.yaml && mv tmp.yaml $filename
 ```

-So lets run this script over all my dashboard files located in a folder ending with `.yaml`
+So let's run this script over all my dashboard files located in a folder ending with `.yaml`
 Don't forget to take a backup of your files before running the script, they will be changed in place.

 ```bash